keelancook/md/StackEdit/Keelan's Sermons/The Church at Center Stage.md.md

 If we read this passage that way, we realize that the gospel is for all nations, no one is excluded, and that it is our responsibility to share the gospel with everyone, no matter where they are from, what they look like, or what they currently believe.

-Now that has some real application for a church like yours in a neighborhood that's if changing like this one.
+Now that has some real application for a church like yours in a neighborhood that's is changing like this one.
 That the gospel is a message for everyone means you have a responsibility to all of your new neighbors, no matter what they look like, or what they currently believe about stuff.
 It's your job to find them and tell them, even if you think they don't want to hear it.

 The first task is *to preach to the Gentiles the unsearchable riches of Christ (Eph.
 3:8)*